 In this newsletter, I will communicate approximately the delicacies of Colombia, in particular, the breakfast this is eaten in Medellin, Colombia.
-You may also study some beneficial Spanish words together with how to mention egg whites and egg yolks in Spanish.
+You may also study some beneficial Spanish words and mention egg whites and egg yolks in Spanish.

 I may want to go on and on forever telling you approximately Medellín.
-Most human beings think about Medellín, Colombia because the metropolis that was once acknowledged for being the maximum risky town in the global (simply 20 years in the past — at some stage in the rule of a former billionaire drug trafficker, Pablo Escobar).
+Most human beings think about Medellín, Colombia, because of the metropolis that was once acknowledged as the maximum risky town globally (simply 20 years in the past — at some stage in the rule of a former billionaire drug trafficker, Pablo Escobar).

-But these days Medellin is a metropolis with sprawling high-upward push homes, stunning spring-like climate, friendly people, a night-existence (which I enjoy even more than important cities inside the U.S. Which includes New York, Washington, D.C.
-And Atlanta) and, of course, a metropolis with strikingly beautiful ladies everywhere.
-But in this electronic mail, I will handiest speak approximately “el Desayuno paisa” (breakfast of Medellín).
+But these days, Medellin is a metropolis with sprawling high-upward push homes, stunning spring-like climate, friendly people, a night-existence (which I enjoy even more than important cities inside the U.S., Which includes New York, Washington, D.C., And Atlanta) and, of course, a metropolis with lovely ladies everywhere.
+But in this electronic mail, I will try handiest speak approximately “el Desayuno paisa” (breakfast of Medellín).

 1. Huevos con aliños (also called “huevos con hogao”)